wowinter13/fast_fuzzy_matcher/README.md

 ## Documentation

-Detailed documentation is available at [rubydoc](https://rubydoc.info/gems/fuzzy_matcher).
+Detailed documentation is available at [rubydoc](https://rubydoc.info/gems/fast_fuzzy_matcher).

 ## Installation

-fuzzy_matcher is available as a gem, to install it just install the gem:
+fast_fuzzy_matcher is available as a gem, to install it just install the gem:

-    gem install fuzzy_matcher
+    gem install fast_fuzzy_matcher

 If you're using Bundler, add the gem to Gemfile.

-    gem 'fuzzy_matcher'
+    gem 'fast_fuzzy_matcher'

 Run `bundle install`.